 The integration of HAP VOC with VOC is a feature available in SMOKE for all inventory formats, including PTDAY (the format used for the ptfire and ptagfire sectors).
 The ability to use integration with the PTDAY format was made available in the version of SMOKE used for the v7.1 platform, but this new feature is not used for this particular study because the ptfire and ptagfire inventories for 2015 do not include HAPs.
 SMOKE allows the user to specify both the particular HAPs to integrate via the INVTABLE.
 This is done by setting the "VOC or TOG component" field to "V" for all HAP pollutants chosen for integration.
-SMOKE allows the user to also choose the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration 10).
+SMOKE allows the user to also choose the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration 13).
 For the "integrated" sources, SMOKE subtracts the "integrated" HAPs from the VOC (at the source level) to compute emissions for the new pollutant "NONHAPVOC."
-The user provides NONHAPVOC-to-
+The user provides NONHAPVOC-to-NONHAPTOG factors and NONHAPTOG speciation profiles14.
+SMOKE computes NONHAPTOG and then applies the speciation profiles to allocate the NONHAPTOG to the other air quality model VOC species not including the integrated HAPs.
+After determining if a sector is to be integrated, if all sources have the appropriate HAP emissions, then the sector is considered fully integrated and does not need a NHAPEXCLUDE file.
+If, on the other hand, certain sources do not have the necessary HAPs, then an NHAPEXCLUDE file must be provided based on the evaluation of each source's pollutant mix.
+The EPA considered CAP-HAP integration for all sectors in determining whether sectors would have full, no, or partial integration (see Figure 3-4).
+For sectors with partial integration, all sources are integrated other

-10 Since SMOKE version 3.7, the options to specify sources for integration are expanded so that a user can specify the particular sources to include or exclude from integration, and there are settings to include or exclude all sources within a sector.
+13 Since SMOKE version 3.7, the options to specify sources for integration are expanded so that a user can specify the particular sources to include or exclude from integration, and there are settings to include or exclude all sources within a sector.
 In addition, the error checking is significantly stricter for integrated sources.
 If a source is supposed to be integrated, but it is missing NBAFM or VOC, SMOKE will now raise an error.